ShakesQueer: Episode

 For the main challenge, two teams must act in Shakespeare-inspired plays: MacBitch and Romy and Juliet.
 The Guardian described Romy and Juliet as a "lesbian-themed anti-teen suicide parable".
+In the main stage area, both teams struggle while rehearsing with RuPaul and Michelle Visage.
+Jaidynn Diore Fierce lacks self-confidence and Jasmine Masters has difficulty with her lines.
 RuPaul gets upset at the contestants, and says Kennedy Davenport's team is "the biggest trainwreck [she had] seen in seven seasons".
-On the runway, the category is "bearded and beautiful".
-Kat Dennings are Mel B are guest judges.
-Katya's look was inspired by Abraham Lincoln.
-Max is declared the winner of the main challenge.
+Back in the Werk Room, the contestants prepare for the fashion show.
+Some of the contestants discuss the purpose of drag and its value to the community.